5 smart home security solutions for under $20

 While we're talking deterrence, it might be worth considering dummy cameras.
 Especially for larger properties, where you want to cover a lot of ground without breaking the bank, fake security cameras can make your house look like a locked-down compound.
 You can order a four-pack of dummy cams for under $20 here.

 As CNET's Megan Wollerton has pointed out, "The era of the $200 security camera is over."
-Today, you can find smart cams for $20 -- yes, that cheap -- that actually offer most of the smarts of the higher end models.
-Wyze is our pick for the wallet-friendliest smart cam, and it offers free person-alerts, 14 days of cloud storage and an SD card slot if you want continuous recording.
+Today, you can find smart cams for $26 shipped -- yes, that cheap -- that actually offer most of the smarts of the higher end models.
+Wyze Cam for the wallet-friendliest smart cam, and it offers free person-alerts, 14 days of cloud storage and an SD card slot if you want continuous recording.
 That's pretty incredible for the price.
+Read our Wyze Cam review

 If you're less concerned about recording specific rooms, and more interested in monitoring entryways to your house, the security sensor kit could be a better fit for you.
 Wyze again takes the cake here, with a $20 kit that includes a bridge (which connects to the Wyze camera and helps the devices communicate), two door/window sensors and one motion sensor.